Lockleaze

 Lockleaze is an area and council ward in the northern suburbs of the city of Bristol, England, 3 mi north of the city centre, south of Filton, east of Horfield and west of Frenchay.

 Lockleaze is a residential area of social housing built on the western flank of Purdown on a north–south axis, that was initially separated from Horfield by the main Bristol to South Wales railway line.
 The suburb was developed immediately after World War II.
 Although much of the housing was owned by Bristol Corporation, some are now privately owned.
 The Lockleaze council ward was extended to include older Bristol council housing and the border with Horfield is the thoroughfare, Filton Avenue.

 Lockleaze School was designed by the city architect A.H.
 Clarke and built in 1954.
 It is an early example of 'Method Building' using pre-cast frame with pre-stressed floors and brick panel walling.
 The school closed in July 2004.
+Trinity Academy has since been built in Lockleaze to replace it.
+The site of the original school has now been replaced with housing.

 St Mary's Church dates from 1956 by T.H.B.
 Burrough.

 A microwave transmission tower, Purdown BT Tower, is located at Lockleaze and is known locally as the "Cups and Saucers".
 The distinctive tower, built in 1970, can be seen from many miles away.

 During World War II, an anti-aircraft gun emplacement, known locally as Purdown Purcy, was located on the down, the ruins of which remain today.

 History

 The estate takes its name from Lockleaze Farm, which occupied the site.
 The name Lock Leaze comes from the Anglo-Saxon for a fold in a field or pasture.
 Lockleaze Farm stood roughly where Bonnington Walk is today, between Stothard Road, Branwhite Close and Thornycroft Close.
 The farm stood at the end of Lockleaze Lane; neither the lane nor the farm buildings remain today.
 Lockleaze Lane was a continuation of Berry Lane, which began at the junction between Gloucester Road and the present-day Muller Road, at Horfield Court Farm.
 The lane followed the route of Muller Road, Filton Avenue, Berry Lane and Chedworth Road, before crossing the gas works and crossing the railway at the present day Constable Road/Lockleaze Road bridge.
 On the south side of Chedworth Road stood Berry Lane Farm.
 As well as Lockleaze Farm there was also Purdown Farm which stands at the site of present-day Fairacre Close.
 The old farmhouse remained long after the houses were built at Haydon Gardens.

 Nearly all the roads in Lockleaze are named after painters, such as Constable, Gainsborough, Blake, Hogarth and Nash.
+Many of the houses were rebuilt because of concrete cancer, plus a new street called Bonnington Walk was added using experimatal modular housing developed by Legal & General.
+These were since bought by local housing associations.